From Scrappy Startup to

 We grew with intention.
 We scaled with focus.
 And we didn’t overbuild, we built just enough to stretch.

+• When someone wasn’t delivering, we made adjustments.
+The motto: right people in right seats only.
 It was never personal, it was foundational.
 In a growing agency, you can’t afford to carry dead weight.
-People were with us for a couple months and if they weren’t the right fit they were let go.

-Just six months in, we hit $50K in MRR and kept going.
 We closed Year 1 at over $1M gross, and we’re tracking toward $2M in Year 2.

 Behind the Scenes: